MohtashamMurshid/checkmate-factbench/.github/PUBLISH.md

 ## Troubleshooting

 - **401 Unauthorized**: Check that `NPM_TOKEN` secret is set correctly
+- **EOTP / One-time password required**: This means you're using a regular access token instead of an Automation token.
+Create a new **Automation** token (not Granular Access Token) and update the `NPM_TOKEN` secret.
-- **403 Forbidden**: Ensure your npm token has "Publish packages" permission and "Bypass 2FA" enabled
+- **403 Forbidden**: Ensure your npm token has "Publish packages" permission.
+Automation tokens have this by default.
 - **Version mismatch**: Make sure the tag version (without `v`) matches `package.json` version exactly

+### Common Issue: 2FA Required Error

+If you see `npm error code EOTP` or "This operation requires a one-time password", you're using the wrong token type.
+Solution:

+1. Delete the old token from npm settings
+2. Create a new **Automation** token (not Granular Access Token)
+3. Update the `NPM_TOKEN` secret in GitHub with the new Automation token
+4. Re-run the workflow